qlik-oss/core-grpc-jdbc-connector/README.md

 ## License
-This repository is licensed under [MIT](/LICENSE) but components used in the built Docker images are under other licenses.
+This repository is licensed under [MIT](/LICENSE) but components used in the Dockerfile examples are under other licenses.
 Make sure that you are complying with those licenses when using the built images.